Amy Winehouse: Relationships

-When Winehouse was spotted with aspiring actor Josh Bowman on holiday in Saint Lucia, in early January 2009, she said she was "in love again, and I don't need drugs."
+When Winehouse was spotted with aspiring actor Josh Bowman on holiday in Saint Lucia in early January 2009, she said she was "in love again, and I don't need drugs."
 She commented that her "whole marriage was based on doing drugs" and that "for the time being I've just forgotten I'm even married."
 On 12 January, Winehouse's spokesman confirmed that "papers have been received" for what Fielder-Civil's solicitor said were divorce proceedings based on a claim of adultery.
-In March, Winehouse was quoted in a magazine as saying, "I still love Blake and I want him to move into my new house with me—that was my plan all along ...
+In March, Winehouse was quoted as saying, "I still love Blake and I want him to move into my new house with me—that was my plan all along ...
 I won't let him divorce me.
 He's the male version of me and we're perfect for each other."
-Nonetheless, an uncontested divorce was granted on 16 July 2009 and became final on 28 August 2009.
+An uncontested divorce was granted on 16 July 2009 and became final on 28 August 2009.
 Fielder-Civil received no money in the settlement.

-Winehouse was in a relationship with a British writer and film director Reg Traviss, from early 2010 until her death.
-According to media reports and a biography written by Winehouse's father, Traviss and Winehouse had planned to marry and intended to have children.
-However, conflicting reports state that Winehouse and Fielder-Civil had begun a relationship that same year and had even discussed remarriage.

-In July 2008, when Rolling Stone reporter Claire Hoffman asked Winehouse if she was in a relationship with Pete Doherty, she replied: "We're just good friends", and added: "I asked Pete to do a concept EP, and he made this face, he looked at me like I'd pooed on the floor.
+Winehouse was in a relationship with the British writer and film director Reg Traviss from early 2010 until her death.
+According to media reports and a biography written by her father, Traviss and Winehouse had planned to marry and intended to have children.
+Conflicting reports state that Winehouse and Fielder-Civil had begun a relationship that same year and had discussed remarriage.
+In July 2008, when Rolling Stone reporter Claire Hoffman asked Winehouse if she was in a relationship with Pete Doherty, she replied, "We're just good friends", adding: "I asked Pete to do a concept EP, and he made this face, he looked at me like I'd pooed on the floor.
 He wouldn't do it.
-We're just really close".
-However, after Winehouse's death, Doherty said that he and Winehouse had been lovers at one point.
+We're just really close."
+After Winehouse's death, Doherty said that he and Winehouse had been lovers at one point.